AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXDocumentExtensions/FindByPath.md

 CAEXDocumentExtensions.FindByPath Method
 ========================================
-AutomationML 2.1 APITries to locates a CAEX object from the specified CAEX path.
+Tries to locates a CAEX object from the specified CAEX path.
 If the path uses an alias reference and an [IExternalReferenceResolver][1] can be located, it is tried to resolve the external reference and to get the object from the external source.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)